Optional inputs

 ✶ Scalars

-Please note: If any of the scalars are set to zero or less, the model would automatically set the values to 1 to avoid returning errors.
+Please note: If any of the scalars are set to zero or less, the model would automatically set the values to 1 to avoid errors.